blandflakes/brewing/pilsner_urquell.md

 ##Notes
 Brewed 2015-07-11.
 Used 3.3 lbs of Cooper's Light since I only had one can and didn't want to order more.

+On 2015-08-06, still some visible activity.
+Quite a long fermentation, especially given that it is fermented above-temp.

+On 2015-08-11, began dropping to lagering temp.